2025 CDISC + TMF US Interchange Program

 Session 7: CDISC Plenary - Evolving Data Standards Role in Digital Age

-Symphony Ballroom I & II
+Symphony Ballroom I & II (Lobby Level)

 The digitalization of healthcare and advancing science and technologies are driving evolution.
 Biopharma companies, regulatory agencies, academic institutes, technology vendors and standards development organizations must adapt to this new environment.
 Hence, a significant challenge for the data standards community is keeping pace with the sheer breadth and depth of disease areas for which therapies are being developed across the biopharmaceutical industry, and the myriad of data types (including biomarker, genomic, imaging real world data, and various digital health technologies) being collected and used for analysis and reporting for decision making.